Dental Implants – Edison, NJ

 What Are Dental Implants?

 Dental implants are small posts that are surgically inserted into the gum line to recreate lost tooth roots.
-Once in place, dental implants can be used to support any number of replacement teeth, recreating a flawless, healthy smile.
-We can use a variety of biocompatible substances to craft dental implants, but the two materials that are most often used are titanium and zirconia.
+Once in place, dental implants can be used to support any number of teeth, recreating a flawless, healthy smile.
+Because dental implants replace teeth from the root up, they’ll look, feel, and function just like the teeth you were born with!

 The 4-Step Dental Implant Process